seasalt-ai/newweb/content/blog/en/65-how-to-download-audio-from-youtube.md

 ---
 title: "How to Download Audio Data from YouTube, One and Many Videos | Audio Toolbox Series"
 metatitle: "Download Audio Data from YouTube | Audio Toolbox Series"
-date: 2024-01-15T10:25:00-08:00
+date: 2024-01-15 10:25:00-08:00
 draft: false
 author: Guoguo Chen
-description: Learn how to legally and efficiently download audio from individual or many YouTube videos using free tools.
-Explore tools and techniques to extract music, podcasts, sound effects, and more for your creative projects.
+description: "Learn how to legally and efficiently download audio from individual or many YouTube videos using free tools.
+Explore tools and techniques to extract music, podcasts, sound effects, and more for your creative projects."
 weight: 1
-tags: ["Audio Toolbox", "AI Tools"]
+tags:
+  - Audio Toolbox
+  - AI Tools
 image: images/blog/65-how-to-download-audio-from-youtube/65-how-to-download-audio-from-youtube.png
-canonicalURL: "/blog/how-to-download-audio-from-youtube/"
+canonicalURL: /blog/how-to-download-audio-from-youtube/
-url: "/blog/how-to-download-audio-from-youtube/"
+url: /blog/how-to-download-audio-from-youtube/
 ---

 Today, let's dive into a topic that resonates with many: how to download audio data from YouTube, for FREE.